KamilMilewski/tb_refactor_blog/part_I.md

 ```

 Looks ugly and promising!
 Unfortunately there are a few problems:
-1. Our service object has constructor ```initialize``` and attribute reader which our operation lacks.
+1. Our service object has a constructor ```initialize``` and an attribute reader which our operation lacks.
 Thus all private methods won't have access to ```params``` instance variable.
 To solve this we resort to just explicitly passing params to every method.
 Like this:
 ```ruby
 raise JoiningBlockedError unless can_join?(params)
 ```